-Figure 4.
-PHCA model for the camera/image processing module.
+Figure 4: PHCA model for the camera/image processing module.
 Circles represent primitive locations, boxes represent composite locations and small arrows represent start locations.

-Recall that Figure 3 shows the most likely state trajectories based on the software-extended PHCA model.
-At time step 2, as the sensor measurement indicates zero voltage, the most likely diagnosis trajectories are 1) battery = low with 10% probability, 2) camera = broken with 5% probability and 3) sensor is broken with 1% probability.
+sensor is broken with 1% probability.
 For the first trajectory that indicates that the battery is low, the power to the camera is not nominal, hence the camera will stay in the "Off" location.
 For the second trajectory, the camera will be in the "Broken" location.
 For the third trajectory that indicates that the sensor is broken, the power input to the camera will be unconstrained, and hence the PHCA state of the camera may include a marking of the "On" location.
 Although the evolutions of this third trajectory have an initially low probability of 1%, at time step 6 they become more likely than the others as the embedded software determines that the image is valid.
 The reason is because the second most likely trajectory at time 2 with camera = "Broken" location marked has a 0.001 probability of generating a valid image, thus making the probability of that trajectory 0.005% at time 6.
 This latter trajectory is less probable than those trajectories stemming from the sensor being broken with 1% probability.
 Similarly, the first trajectory with battery = low and camera = Off becomes less likely at time step 6 as there is 0.001% probability of processing a valid image while the camera is "Off".

 PHCA models have the following advantages that support their use for diagnosing systems with software-extended behavior.
 First, since HMMs may be intractable, PHCA encoding is essential to support real-time, model-based deduction.
-Second, PHCAs provide the expressivity to model the behavior of embedded software by satisfying requirements 1)-6) above (Ref.
-7).
+Second, PHCAs provide the expressivity to model the behavior of embedded software by satisfying requirements 1)-6) above [Williams et al., 2001].
 Third, the hierarchical nature of the automata enables modeling of complex concurrent and sequential behaviors.
 As an example of concurrency, the PHCA in Figure 4 allows the simultaneous marking of the "On" location of the camera, as well as the "Initializing", "Idle", or "Taking Picture" locations.
 This is in contrast to diagnosis based on non-hierarchical models that can estimate each component to be in a single mode of operation.
 State estimates of components may be required at different levels of granularity.
 For example, an image-based navigation function may require high level camera state estimates such as "On" or "Off".
 On the other hand, a function that coordinates imaging activities may need more detailed camera state estimates such as "Initializing" or "Taking Picture".
 Simultaneous marking of several camera locations such as "On" and "Initializing", allows their use within functions that require estimates at different levels of granularity.

 The following sections introduce a novel diagnostic system based on the PHCA modeling framework.
 We first introduce our approach for diagnosis over a single time step, and then extend it to handle delayed symptoms.
 Our approach results in a capability for diagnosing systems with software-extended behavior in the presence of delayed symptoms.
-Furthermore, our formulation of the diagnosis problem enables the use of decomposition techniques (Ref.
-10) for efficient solution extraction.
+Furthermore, our formulation of the diagnosis problem enables the use of decomposition techniques [Dechter, 2003] for efficient solution extraction.